getAlby/lightning-vibe-coding/README.md

 ### Single HTML page

 - Paywall Confetti (Shows confetti after successful payment) - [Deepseek](html/paywall-confetti/deepseek-chat-v3-0324:free/README.md) - [Gemini](html/paywall-confetti/gemini-2.5-pro/README.md)
+  - Features: Bitcoin Connect, Lightning Tools
 - Endless Runner game (Pay to continue playing after player dies) - [Deepseek](html/endless-runner-game/deepseek-chat-v3-0324:free/README.md)
+  - Features: Bitcoin Connect, Lightning Tools

 ### Express app

 - Coinflip game (Pay 10 sats but earn 20 if you guess correctly) - [Deepseek](express/coinflip/deepseek-chat-v3-0324:free/README.md)
+  - Features: Nostr Wallet Connect, Bitcoin Connect

+### NodeJS app

+- NWC CLI (connect a wallet and interact with it via CLI) - [Quasar Alpha](node/nwc-cli/quasar-alpha/README.md)
+  - Features: Nostr Wallet Connect, Nostr Wallet Auth

 ## How it works

 Currently most LLMs have trouble with getting up-to-date info which can cause them to "guess" how payments should be implemented.
+So, we can work around this by one of the following:

+- downloading the NPM package and asking them to read it (e.g. `install @getalby/sdk@4.1.0 and then read the package to understand how the NWCClient works`)
-So, we work around this by asking the LLM to fetch the README and read it first.
+- asking the LLM to fetch the README and read it first (e.g. `fetch https://raw.githubusercontent.com/getAlby/js-sdk/refs/heads/master/README.md`)
+- ask it to read the latest esm.sh e.g. (`fetch https://esm.sh/@getalby/sdk@4.1.0/es2022/sdk.mjs`)

 ### LLM Options